chulminy/AE_ENVE_GEOE_121/README.md

 You do not have to memorize any of the solutions.
 You can freely access all these solutions during the quizzes because they are open-book quizzes.
 However, I tell you, without going through this process, you cannot write your own script during the quizzes and will not get a good mark on them.

 ## Programming Lab
-Programming labs will be held in a large computer lab (CPH 1346).
-This session is to do programming practice using the computer having MATLAB.
-Since the University purchased MATLAB campus license, students can bring their own laptop doing MATLAB programming in this session.
-Students will take Quiz 01 ~ 03 in this lab session.
-The instructor will not check the attendance but highly recommend coming to this sessions
+The programming labs will be held in a large computer lab (CPH 1346).
+The programming labs include instruction sessions (Lab 01, 02, 06), quiz solution review sessions (Lab 05, 09, 12), quiz review sessions (Lab 03, 11, Extra) and quizzes (Lab 04, 08, 12).
+These labs (except for quizzes) are designed to focus on hands-on practice with MATLAB programming.
+Students can use the computers in the lab or bring their own laptop if MATLAB is installed.
+The instructor and TA will not check the attendance but highly recommend coming to this sessions.

-* Help Session

-* Quiz review session: The session will be one week before each quiz.
-TA will review the course materials and tutorial/homework problems to prepare the quizzes.

-* Solution review session: The instructor will review the quiz solutions.
-Reviewing previous quiz

 ### Schedule
 |Lab|Topics|Date|Instructor|